Submission Preparation Checklist

 - The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines.

-Please email submissions to email@example.com or submit through the "make a new submission" button above.
+Please submit through the "make a new submission" button above or email submissions to email@example.com.

-Voices in Bioethics operates on a continuous publication model, aiming for one to three weeks from submission to a decision, and one to three weeks from the decision to publication.
+Voices in Bioethics operates on a continuous publication model, aiming for one to two weeks from submission to a decision, and one to three weeks from the decision to publication.
 Voices accepts submissions in two categories, Op-Eds and Features:

 Op-Eds are expected to address current issues and must present novel arguments or analysis.
 Topics are wide-ranging from clinical ethics to environmental policies.

 Perspectives should be approximately 750–2500 words.

 Perspectives editors aim to maintain the author’s personal writing style and perspective on the issues.
 (Comments are more like an editorial or op-ed, but must include support for the opinion or argument.)

 Articles should be approximately 1500–6000 words on topics ranging from philosophy or history of bioethics to current clinical issues.
 Any bioethics topic is welcome.
 Surveys and overviews will not be published.

 Features must predominantly cite scholarly papers and research (academic journals, ethics journals, books, law reviews, and medical journals) but may also include citations to mainstream media.

 Format of Submissions, Endnotes, & Style